 But even with preparation, some pet owners have to leave their pets behind.
 Others have to board their pets in a separate facility or leave them with family or friends.

-Prepare before the storm
+Prepare before the evacuation

 Stay well-informed about pet-friendly shelters, boarding facilities, and pet-friendly hotels along your evacuation route.
 Call these places ahead of time to confirm that they have space for your pet.
 You can also ask any questions about protocol.
 Ask out-of-town family or friends for a place to stay with your pet in case of an emergency.